sasaen/bartender/README.md

   - Just to clarify the spec, while the bartender is preparing a BEER, he can also take another BEER request without affecting the preparation time of the first BEER.

  Notes:
   - I chose Akka because it is a modern toolkit based on the actor model that provides a level of abstraction that makes it easier to write correct concurrent, parallel and distributed systems.
   - I expected a better integration between Akka and Spring, so that actors would be created by the spring container and injected in other classes but I did not find a way to do that.
 Injecting the dependencies would help implementing the unit tests by injecting mock Actors.
-  - As commented above, used Swagger for the documentation of the endpoints.
+  - As commented above, I used Swagger for the documentation of the endpoints.
   - As an extra, added Spring  Actuator endpoint which provides links to other end points like: health, metrics, beans, etc: http://localhost:8080/actuator http://localhost:8080/health
 	  http://localhost:8080/metrics
 	  http://localhost:8080/beans
-  - I added a single Integration test that tests multiple requests and gets the list of served drinks.
-I did not have time to write unit tests.
+  - I added an Integration test that tests multiple requests and gets the list of served drinks.
+This is useful for invoking concurrently the endpoint.
   - I did not implement a front end (html/javascript), instead I tested it manually with Reslet Client and programatically with the integration test.

  TODO:
-  - Write unit tests for all classes.
+  - Write unit tests for the Actor classes.
+I was expecting an intuitive way to mock the behaviour of these actors.
+This needs further investigation.
   - Find out best practices for Akka actor creation, life cycle, error handling and integration with Spring.
   - It would be nice to implement a front end to make the requests and also list the served drinks that would be refreshed asynchronously using a websocket.
     (Please run the action-monitor project that can be found in github)

+Feedback is welcome!